HIKING THE SHROPSHIRE HILLS

 Grade: Moderate, one or two strenuous days.

 Accommodation.
-Good quality B&B's, usually at least one village inn.
+Good quality B&Bs, village inns on some nights.
 Some en-suite/private facilities available, but not every night.

 Extra nights can be included at time of booking.
-Montgomery is a popular choices for an extra night.
-Charge is cost plus commission.
+Montgomery is a popular choice for an extra night.

 Factsheets.
 These are more detailed information sheets, one for each tour, which can be obtained from The Discerning Traveller before booking.
-The Factsheet code for our Shropshire Hills and Offa’s Dyke tour is FSS.
+The Factsheet code for our Ludlow and the Shropshire Hills tour is FSS.
 Enquiry form

 Reading.
 A.E.Housman's slim book of poems A Shropshire Lad is both readable and evocative.
 Mary Webb's earthy novels provide an authentic picture of the Shropshire Hills, notably The Golden Arrow and Gone to Earth, which are set in the hills between Church Stretton and Montgomery.

-• Supplement for en-suite/private facilities throughout.
+• Supplement for en-suite/private facilities every night.
 ES/private bathroom cannot be guaranteed on all nights of this tour (although available most nights).

-• Extra night at Ludlow (S6 only): £50 per person per night.
+• Extra night at Ludlow £65 per person per night (always with ES/private bathroom).

 • Prices quoted are per person on basis of two people in double or twin-bedded rooms.
 Included in the price are bed and breakfast each night, with baggage transfers, maps and route directions.
 ‘ES’ (en suite) facilities means that there is a private bathroom with shower or tub and toilet within the main door of your room.
 ‘Private facilities’ means that the private bathroom may be outside the main door of your room.
 When the booking is made for a party of 3 or 5 customers, a single room supplement is payable.
 When the booking is made for a single traveller, a single traveller supplement is payable.
 Maximum one single room per booking.